Baratza Encore Coffee Grinder Review: Let’s Hear It Again for a Great Performer!

 In the Baratza Encore manual, you’ll find optimal grind setting recommendations for a variety of preparation methods, including espresso, AeroPress, Chemex and French press.

-Aside from the fact that all beans are different and any given preparation method may frequently require a new grind, the recommendations in the Baratza instruction manual differ greatly from my findings.
+The fact is that all coffee beans are different and any given preparation method may frequently require a new grind setting.
+Still, it’s worth pointing out that the suggestions in the Baratza user guide differ greatly from my findings.

 My recommendations for Baratza Encore grind settings aren’t set in stone, either.
 However, they do come closer to helping achieve the optimal extraction: